Fence Installer Castroville

 What is the average cost of fence installation?

-Typical national averages fall between $15 and $50 per linear foot when labor and materials are factored in.
+Nationally, homeowners can expect to pay between $15 and $50 per linear foot, including labor and materials.
 That means a 150 foot fence often costs between $2,200 and $7,500.

 At the budget end is wood, with vinyl, iron, and composite priced higher for durability and design.
-Installation labor adds to the total, especially with slopes, tough soil, or difficult terrain.
+Labor also factors heavily into cost—terrain challenges, slopes, or rocky soil can raise prices.

 Additional costs come from gates, decorative elements, or tearing down an existing fence.